 Use Anaconda Prompt (Terminal on macOS/Linux) to install Anaconda Client.

-There are three methods of installation: conda, pip or pip from source.
+There are three methods of installation: conda, pip, or pip from source.
 We recommend using conda.

 conda install anaconda-client